Jaak Madison: Incidents

 Madison raised controversy again later in March, when he was fined for retaining a passenger's lost smartphone, which he should have placed in "lost and found" and selling it online while working for ferry company Tallink.
 In April, some female workers of Tallink also accused Madison of sexual harassment and sexual assault.
 Tallink launched an internal investigation of the incidents, whilst Madison called the accusations absurd.

 In April of 2024, a 25-year-old Estonian European Commission intern accused Madison of conduct which frightened and insulted her during a night in March.
 The offense report includes the words "agression sexuelles" (French for sexual aggression) and reads under other circumstances: "Mental trauma and fear caused by a chance encounter."
 Madison denies the accusations and has said that he will seek damages in court from a woman who accused him of sexual harassment and from newspaper Eesti Ekspress for running the story.

 Views

 Madison holds national-conservative views.
 He has labelled gay people as deviants.
 In May 2019, during an interview with The Guardian, he did not disown his earlier views from 2015 about praising the "positive aspects" Nazi Germany, his explanation being that "pushing people to camps was wrong" but the unemployment rate "was low".

 In August 2019, Madison used the term "Final Solution" within the context of Syrian refugees, using the German phrase Die endgültige Lösung ist erforderlich.
 The same phrase was used in Nazi Germany, which caused the action to make headlines.
-Madison protected the saying, claiming he does not want the Holocaust or concentration camps but an end to the refugee crisis.
+Madison justified the saying, claiming he does not want the Holocaust or concentration camps but an end to the refugee crisis.